VincentKacperski/PROG1990---Task-Manager/ReadMe.txt

 -Included error handleing for the printAllTasks(), searchTask(), updateTask, printRange() deleteAtPoint(), deleteAtEnd and the deleteAtBeginning() functions to invalidate integer inputs.
--Improved user documentation by adding commentsa and fixing program typos.
+-Created and finished the README.txt file and added all refrence links -Improved user documentation by adding comments and fixing program typos.

 Testing Details
 -Tested all functions for invalid integer inputs such as negative values.